WebDevStudios/custom-post-type-ui/readme.txt

 * Renamed menu entry to "CPT UI".
 * Fixes for potential "undefined index" WP DEBUG log notices.
 * Updated localization text files for text changes.
+* Updated and fixed output for "get code" and custom post types.
+* Updated and fixed output for "get code" and custom taxonomies.

 = 0.8 =
 * Added "with_front" support